battery-pulse/pulse-analytics/README.md

 - **Integration Tests**: Integration tests run on DuckDB to validate data transformations, DBT model execution, and data quality checks.
 Test setup and teardown is lightweight and fast.

 - **End-to-End Tests**: End-to-end tests perform the same checks as integration tests but use Trino as the backend.
-This setup provides a production-like environment, where telemetry, metadata, and the DBT targets reside in separate data catalogs.
+This setup provides a production-like environment, where telemetry, metadata, and the DBT targets may reside in separate data catalogs.

 ### DBT Project Configuration